 Identity theft is often in the news, but there are a lot of misconceptions swirling around about how to best protect yourself.

-While some identity thieves focus on getting your credit cards and maxing them out before you even realize they're missing, an increasing number are using one piece of information about you -- often a credit card number -- in order to steal your entire identity.
+While some identity thieves focus on getting your credit cards and maxing them out before you even realize they're missing, an increasing number are using other pieces of information about you -- such as online shopping account or email login credentials -- in order to steal your entire identity.